aimms/documentation/webui/custom-layouts.rst

     :align: center
     :scale: 75

-When you have the Workflow Panel and the Side Panels, your viewport size is slightly smaller as illustrated in the image below:
+When you use the Workflow Panel and the Side Panels, your viewport size is slightly smaller as illustrated in the image below:

 .. image:: images/viewportWorkflowSidePanel.png
     :align: center
     :scale: 75

-Once you know the height of the viewport, if you want to fix the height of your application to half of your viewport's size, for example, just divide the values such that sum of the values defining the height of the rows is half of the height of the viewport.
+Once you know the height of the viewport, if you want to fix the height of your application to half of your viewport's size, for example, just divide the values such that the sum of the values defining the height of the rows is half of the height of the viewport.

 To illustrate the above example, let's consider that the height of the browser viewport is 1000px.